Carrie Furnace – Land Development

 The property is situated in the boroughs of Munhall, Rankin, Swissvale, and Whitaker, and within Pittsburgh city limits.
 The access to the site has been one of the most challenging aspects of the project because it is bounded by the river bank, very steep hillsides, active railroad tracks, and an historic area located on-site.
 L.R.
 Kimball’s work has included:

 - Development of multiple conceptual site access routes into the site including construction cost estimates for each scenario

 - Preliminary and final design of site development and access

 - Performed ALTA and boundary surveys for the 168-acre property

 - Conducted planimetric and topographic mapping

-- Design of flyover ramp and bridge structure to access site
+- Designed flyover ramp and bridge structure to access site

 - Completed CSX Railroad permitting for utility crossings

-L.R.
-Kimball drilled a total of 41 borings to explore the subsurface conditions at the site and evaluate those conditions with respect to the proposed construction.
+Additionally, L.R.
+Kimball has drilled a total of 41 borings to explore and evaluate the subsurface conditions at the site.
 The borings were drilled to depths ranging from approximately 2.5 to 95 feet below existing grade.
-The soil samples obtained during the drilling operation were returned to our laboratory and visually classified by an engineer or geologist from our office.
-The engineer selected samples for laboratory testing.
-Laboratory testing included moisture content, grain size analysis, Atterberg Limits, and organic content.
+The soil samples obtained during the drilling operation were returned to our lab and visually classified by an engineer or geologist from our office.
+The engineer selected samples for laboratory testing, which included moisture content, grain size analysis, Atterberg Limits, and organic content.
 Field and laboratory testing were performed in general accordance with applicable standards.
-We utilized empirical correlations between standard penetration resistance values, shear strength, and compressibility in order to evaluate the soil and bedrock at the site, and provide site specific Geotechnical recommendations for developing the site.
+We utilized empirical correlations between standard penetration resistance values, shear strength, and compressibility in order to evaluate the soil and bedrock at the site and provide site specific geotechnical recommendations for developing the site.